eriol/django-c5filemanager/docs/index.rst

 django-c5filemanager
 ====================

-``django-c5filemanager`` is a Django connector for the Core Five Filemanager.
+``django-c5filemanager`` is a Django connector for the Core Five Labs file manager.

 .. toctree::